Ankara Metro: Ankara Metro

 The Ankara Metro has been operating since 29 December 1997, with the opening of its first full metro line, M1, traveling between Kızılay, the city center, and Batıkent.
-The M2 line, operating from Kızılay, the city center, to Koru, opened 12 February 2014.
-The M3 line, which serves almost as an extension of the M1 line, operating from Batıkent to OSB-Törekent, opened a month later on 13 March 2014.
+The M3 line, which serves almost as an extension of the M1 line, operating from Batıkent to OSB-Törekent, opened on 12 February 2014.
+The M2 line, operating from Kızılay, the city center, to Koru, opened a month later on 13 March 2014.
 For the first few years of operations on lines M2 and M3, both of them ran separately from the M1 line; since early 2019, the three lines are operated as one continuous service between OSB-Törekent and Koru.

-The M4 line, operating from Kızılay to Şehitler, opened on 5 January 2017 and expanded to Kızılay on 12 April 2023.
+Test running on the M4 line, which launched construction in 2004, started in August 2016.
+The first section of the line, running from Şehitler-Gazino to Atatürk Kültür Merkezi, opened on 5 January 2017.
+The second section of the line, running from Atatürk Kültür Merkezi to Kızılay, opened on 12 April 2023.

 In 2019, the Turkish defense firm ASELSAN began traction and control upgrades on the older Bombardier cars.

 Operations

 Lines

 This table lists the three metro lines (including the Ankaray line) currently in service on the Ankara Metro: